openehr4j/.github/profile/README.md

 # openEHR Java API [![Stability: Experimental](https://masterminds.github.io/stability/experimental.svg)](https://masterminds.github.io/stability/experimental.html)

-This project provides a collection of Maven packages that contain interface types for the corresponding classes of the openEHR specifications.
+This project provides a collection of Maven packages with interface types for the corresponding classes of the openEHR specifications.

 ## Overview